JarKz/dotfiles/config/nvim/README.md

   - main file 'init.lua';
   - config directory that setup and loads plugins: 'lua/config/';
   - all plugins grouped and placed at 'lua/plugins' directory;
-  - configurations for particular programming languages placed at 'ftplugin/' (see more in vim `:help ftplugin`).
+  - configurations for particular file types placed at 'ftplugin/' (see more in vim `:help ftplugin`).

 ## First start